ibm-watson-iot/ibm-watson-iot.github.io/index.md

 - [Gateway Samples](https://github.com/ibm-watson-iot/iot-gateway-samples) -- Samples will be merged into the client library repositories
 - [API Samples](https://github.com/ibm-watson-iot/iot-platform-apiv2-samples) -- Samples will be merged into the client library repositories
 - [Historian Export](https://github.com/ibm-watson-iot/historian-export) --The Historian was sunet in 2016, the exporter has served it's purpose
+- [iot-gw-solutions](https://github.com/ibm-watson-iot/iot-gw-solutions) -- Will be replaced by iot-python/samples/psutil
+- [Custom Cards (Again)](https://github.com/ibm-watson-iot/custom-card-sample) -- will be merged into customcards repo